 2.8 - Do what you are sure of

 This is where you might step over a line.
 The client is the one to prioritize what is most important.
 But what if you are unsure of how the client wants the task solved?
 Maybe there are several uncertainties - maybe there is no design.
 Guessing here would be a gamble.
 What you can do, is to do what you are sure of.
 Then leave the rest of the work for later.
 The client will most likely be glad that you did not just sit on your hands.
 This will give you a feeling of moving forward, but we should also avoid opening too many tasks.

 Creating prototypes is a great way to get ideas down on paper.
-It is also a great way to make sure you and the client are in an agreement.
-As I mentioned earlier - often the client and you will have a different idea of the product.
-Let it be larger or smaller details.
-Writing it down on paper forces us to discuss how it is going to be.
-This also creates some expectations for the customer.
+It is also a great way to make sure you and the client are in an agreement and aligned.
+As I mentioned earlier, often the client and you will have a different idea of the product.
+Let it be larger or smaller details, writing them down on paper forces us to discuss how they are going to be, which also creates some expectations for the customer.
 Now they have a better idea of what they are going to get.
-It also creates something physical that can be hold in your hands.

 2.10 - Be honest